 - Being able to express a preference as to whether you wish to be buried or cremated

-If you die without a Will (or if your Will has been drafted incorrectly), you die “intestate” and the laws of intestacy apply which means your own wishes (whatever they may have been) and own personal circumstances are simply ignored.
+If you die without a valid Will, you die “intestate” and the laws of intestacy apply which mean your own wishes and own personal circumstances are simply ignored.
 These rules are very strict:

 - Married/Civil Partner and no children – everything will pass to your wife/husband/Civil Partner

 - Married/Civil Partner with children – your personal ‘chattels’ and the first £270,000 of your estate pass to your wife/husband/Civil Partner.
 The rest of the estate (‘the residue’) is split – half to your wife/husband/Civil Partner and the other half to your children (not your step children)

 - Single with no children – everything passes first to any living parents, then sisters/brothers of whole blood (or their children), then half-brothers/sisters (or their children), then any living grandparents, then aunts/uncles of whole blood (or their children), then aunts/uncles of half-blood (or their children), then to the Crown

 - Single with children and you are the sole parent with legal ‘Parental Responsibility’ – everything will pass to the children